 To Cook the Lomo Saltado:

-- Heat 3 tablespoons of olive oil in a large skillet over medium-high heat.
-While the oil is heating up, sprinkle a liberal amount of salt and pepper over the strips of meat.
-Add the meat to the oil and cook on first side for 1-2 minutes, until slightly browned.
-Flip and cook on opposite side for an additional 30 seconds.
+- In a large skillet, set over medium-high heat, add the neutral oil.
+Add the meat to the oil and cook on first side for 1-2 minutes, until browned.
+Flip and cook on opposite side for an additional minute or so.
 Remove the meat from the pan and set aside.

-- Add an additional tablespoon of olive oil and toss in the onions and tomatoes.
-Cook until slightly translucent, 2-3 minutes.
+- Add an additional tablespoon of oil, if needed (I didn't need any) and toss in the onions and tomatoes.
+Cook until slightly translucent, about 5 minutes.
 Throw in the diced pepper, garlic, cumin, tomato paste and soy sauce.
 Pour in the beer and deglaze the pan, using a spoon.
-Cook mixture for an additional 2-3 minutes, until the alcohol is cooked out of the beer.
-Salt to taste.
+Cook mixture for an additional 5 to 7 minutes, until the alcohol is cooked out of the beer and the sauce has thickened.
+Give it a taste and adjust the salt.
+I didn't need any because of the type of soy sauce I used.

 - Add in the cooked beef strips and French fries, and toss together.
 Serve atop steamed rice and garnish with minced Italian parsley.

-If you’re looking for more Peruvian/Latin recipes, here are some of my other favorites:
+If you’re looking for more Peruvian-inspired recipes?
+Here are some of my other favorites: